PaaS - Orchestration

 • Functionality: An open-source tool for automating IT and operations tasks.
 It provides a simple, human-readable language for automating complex tasks.

-• Use Case: Used for configuration management and automating setup, configuration, and management of servers and applications45.
+• Use Case: Used for configuration management and automating setup, configuration, and management of servers and applications4arrow-up-right5arrow-up-right.

 4. Terraform: